Investment Banking FAQ: Guide for Beginners

 Investment banks primarily help clients raise money through debt and equity offerings.
 This includes raising funds through Initial Public Offerings (IPOs), credit facilities with the bank, selling shares to investors through private placements, or issuing and selling bonds on behalf of the client.

 The investment bank serves as an intermediary between investors and the company and earns revenue through advisory fees.
-Clients want to utilize investment banks for their capital raising needs because of the investment bank’s access to investors, expertise in valuation, and experience in bring companies to market.
+Clients want to utilize investment banks for their capital-raising needs because of the investment bank’s access to investors, expertise in valuation, and experience in bringing companies to market.

 There is not one correct answer.
 The answer depends on what grounds you want to rank the banks.
-If you are referring to top investment banks as measured by deal volume or capital raised then you need to access league tables, and even league tables are notoriously sliced and diced by investment banks to make themselves look bigger.
-Here are league tables for M&A deal volume in the first three quarters of 2011.
-Thomson Reuters is the authoritative provider of league tables.
-Here is a complete list of investment banks.
+If you are referring to top investment banks as measured by deal volume or capital raised, then you need to access league tables, and even league tables are notoriously sliced and diced by investment banks to make themselves look bigger.

-What is a bulge bracket bank and what are the different bulge bracket banks?
+Q. What is a bulge bracket bank, and what are the different bulge bracket banks?

 Bulge bracket investment banks are the world’s largest and most profitable multi-national full-service investment banks.
 These banks cover most or all industries and most or all the various types of investment banking services.
 There is not really an official list of bulge bracket banks, but the banks below are considered bulge bracket by Thomson Reuters.